LukaszHryniewiecki/dc.git_workshop/README.md

    * by default cloning will create a `new_repo` folder (named after the URL) with the repository
    * the local clone has `origin` already setup to `https://github.com/inwenis/new_repo`
    * `master` is already "bound" to `origin`'s `master`
-   * if we would like the repo to be cloned to another folder we can find the appropriate option in `git clone --help`
+   * if we would like the repository to be cloned to a folder name firrerently we can find the appropriate option in `git clone --help`
-6. add some changes in the cloned repository, commit and push them.
+6. Add some changes in the cloned repository, commit and push them.
 Note that this time we can just use `git push` without `-u origin master` since when cloning everything is already setup.
 7. `C:\joe_doe\new_repo>cd ..\..\sutff\new_repo` - go back to our original repository
 8. `C:\sutff\new_repo>git fetch` - download new commits from `origin`
 ```